CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/DHCP/DHCP-Servers.md

 ### Ping Check

 Configure the DHCP server to ping the address to be assigned to a client before issuing the IP address.
-If no response is received, the IP address is delivered; otherwise the IP address is abandoned and no response is sent to the client.
+If no response is received, the IP address is delivered; otherwise, the next available address in the range is attempted.

 {{< tabs "TabID295 ">}}
 {{< tab "CUE Commands ">}}